ankurkhetan2015/Python/tictactoe/README.md

-This is a only terminal text display tic tac toe game
+This is a only terminal text display tic tac toe game made using functions